xuehaox/s-expression-calculator/README.md

 For example, operators can be allowed by adding `TokenType.OPERATOR: set("+-*/^")`

 ### New functions
-New functions with arbitrary number of arguments can be easily defined in `ID_TABLE` in `my_eval.py` file. `Function.call` is the handle of the function, `Function.argc` specifies the number of arguments.
+New functions can be easily defined in `ID_TABLE` in `my_eval.py` file. `Function.call` is the handle of the function, `Function.argc` specifies the number of arguments.
 For example, to pre-define a `square` function, add `"square": Function(lambda x: x**2, 1)`, then expressions like `(square 3)` can be evaluated.
+A function with arbitrary number of arguments can be allowed by allowing `Function.argc` to be `-1`.

 ## Error Handling